M66B/FairEmail/FAQ.md

 Please double check if the notification dot is disabled for the receive (service) notification channel.
 You can go to the right notification channel settings via the notification settings of FairEmail.
 This might not be obvious, but you can tap on the channel name for more settings.

-Note that Tesla Unread is [not supported anymore](https://forum.xda-developers.com/android/general/bad-news-tesla-unread-devoloper-t3920415).

 FairEmail does send a new message count intent as well: